-National Advisor & Board Chair – FFA
+National Advisor and Board Chair – FFA

 Dr. Steve A. Brown, National Advisor & Board Chair, National FFA Organization (FFA) is celebrating its 88th year making a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
 Under his leadership in 2014-15 has experienced a record high national membership of 629,367 from 7,757 chapters.